Feel fantastic with our range of CBD oil products!

 “After reading the information on your website, I finally understood what CBD is and what it does.
 Now, I finally know which product is right for me.”

 In addition to providing accurate and helpful information about our CBD products, customer satisfaction is our top priority.
 You can always contact our customer support team for advice, send us an email, or chat with us using our live chat feature.
-Our aim is to answer your emails as quickly as possible.
+We aim to answer your emails as quickly as possible.
 During office hours, we will always try to get back to you within 30 minutes.
 In addition, we have developed a unique questionnaire that can help you find the right product that suits your need.
-After answering a number of relevant questions, you will be presented with an overview of our most popular and relevant products.
+After answering several relevant questions, you will be presented with an overview of our most popular and relevant products.

 Are CBD products legal?

 As sales and interest grow, the demand for CBD products has also grown.
-In the Netherlands, CBD products are 100% legal due to the fact that the only contain trace amounts of THC, the psychoactive compound responsible for the “high” feeling often associated with cannabis.
+In the Netherlands, CBD products are 100% legal because they only contain trace amounts of THC, the psychoactive compound responsible for the “high” feeling often associated with cannabis.

 Because the products you can find in our online store only contain small and therefore negligible amounts of THC, they can be ordered, bought, and used legally.
 Different laws may apply between land territories, however.
 If you have any questions, please do not hesitate to contact us.
 We are always more than happy to answer your questions and help you out.